 Sometimes, the little details can make a big difference.
 When your gutters have lost their luster, but it’s not quite time to replace them, you may wonder if you can paint them to give your home a gutter glow-up.
-Read on to learn whether or not painting your gutters is possible (and advisable) and how to tackle this project.
+Read on to learn how to paint gutters and whether or not it’s possible (and advisable) to do it on your own or better to hire a pro.

 Yes, you can absolutely paint your gutters, whether they are aluminum or vinyl.
 Vinyl is often mixed with color during manufacturing, which is why most people don’t need to paint them.
-Still, you may want to repaint them to match the color of your new roof or siding.
+Still, you may want to repaint them to match what you already have in place, like picking the best house colors to go with a brown roof.
 In addition, freshly painted gutters can freshen up the look of your home, adding to its curb appeal without the cost of replacing your gutters.

 That said, it’s always best to check your warranty before painting, as some are voided if you choose to paint.
 In addition, make sure you don’t see any warning signs that you need new gutters entirely—these include cracks, water damage, and rust.